Mogontiacum: Camp village and civilian settlement

 The topography of the civilian Mogontiacum is insufficiently archaeologically explored and, compared to other important Roman towns in Germany, has been scarcely researched.
 There are various reasons for this.
 From the early Middle Ages onwards, the high-quality Roman building materials were continuously reused for the expanding city.
 There were also repeated instances of deliberate destruction of Roman remains.
-For example, the stage building at the theatre during the construction of the railway at the end of the 19th century or the Mithraeum on Ballplatz, which was demolished in 1976 despite protests from the population.
+For example, the stage building at the theatre during the construction of the railway at the end of the 19th century or the Mithraeum at Ballplatz on Ballplatz, which was demolished in 1976 despite protests from the population.
 In general, the Roman settlement area in today's urban area was intensively built over from the Middle Ages onwards.